polterguy/polterguy.github.io/index.md

 og_image: https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/backend-crud.jpg
 ---

-# What is Aista Magic Cloud
+# What is Aista Magic Cloud?

 Aista Magic Cloud, or Magic for short, is a software development platform that creates most of your code _"automagically"_, by leveraging meta programming, declarative programming, artificial intelligence, and software development automation.
-This allows you to focus on the creative tasks, while having the machine implement the boring parts.
+This allows you to focus on creative tasks, while having the machine implement the boring parts.
 Aista Magic Cloud is [open source](https://github.com/polterguy/magic), but Aista also offers [hosting of Magic](https://aista.com) for a monthly fee.